djeedai/bevy_tweening/README.md

 - [x] Animate any field of any component or asset, including custom ones.
 - [x] Run multiple tweens (animations) per component/asset in parallel.
 - [x] Chain multiple tweens (animations) one after the other for complex animations.
+- [x] Raise a Bevy event or invoke a callback when an tween completed.

 ## Usage